You Know You’ve Been In Thailand Too Long When…

 My friend’s words to me were on the lines of ‘I feel embarrassed for my own country people’.
 I agreed.

 Panthip Plaza and other IT venues

 I’m sure there are other nationalities also resident here for a long time, and they will also have stories to tell of how the local culture has affected them.
-I’m hoping to see more come out with their views.
+I’m hoping to see more come out

 The "You know you've been in Thailand too long" stories are always amusing and I too hope we get a few more contributions similar to this.